dart-lang/site-www/src/overview.md

 (hence "sound" null safety).

-This code sample showcases a number of Dart language features: libraries, async calls, nullable and non-nullable types, arrow syntax, generators, streams and getters.
+This code sample showcases a number of Dart language features: libraries, async calls, nullable and non-nullable types, arrow syntax, generators, streams, and getters.
 A more comprehensive set of annotated language examples can be found in [Dart by Example](http://jpryan.me/dartbyexample/) by [@jryanio](https://twitter.com/jryanio).